piiu/advent-of-code-2022/README.md

 `composer day [number]`

 ### Issues
-- Day 12 could use some heavy optimisation and automated solution to part 2
+- Day 12 could use some heavy optimisation and an automated solution for part 2